England fan 'looked for toilet but found dressing room'

 "As he was about to say 'Who are you?' one of the Fifa officials came towards me and asked me that question.
 All the players were looking at each other and looking at myself.

-"I said 'My name's Pavlos and I'm just looking for a toilet.'"'No guards'
+"I said 'My name's Pavlos and I'm just looking for a toilet.'"